nikerzetic/lograc-project-2022-stop-logic/README.md

 - [X] continuous map is continuous
 - [ ] constant map is continuous
 - [X] composition of continuous maps is continuous
+- [X] every map from space with discrete topology is continuous
+- [ ] every map to space with indiscrete topology is continuous
 - [X] definition of a homeomorphism

 ### Constructions - N*